oscarfonts/sensor-widgets/README.rst

 Timechart   Flot Charts            Time series            Any numeric quantity Windrose    Highcharts (not free!)
 Accumulated angular    Wind direction stats
 =========== ====================== ====================== =====================

-# Building source code

-* Install node, npm and grunt-cli.
-* Download grunt with "npm install".
-* Build the library using "grunt build".
-* Run a server with livereload using "grunt" (default task).